-They are Gary Walker, CEO; David Banks, COO: Clinton Stewart, VP; David Zirpolo, VP; Kendrick Barnes, CIO; and Demetrius Harper, CEO/DKH.
+They are Gary Walker, CEO who in 2017 became a TRAITOR to get an early release from prison; David Banks, COO: Clinton Stewart, VP; David Zirpolo, VP; Kendrick Barnes, CIO; and Demetrius Harper, CEO/DKH.
 Three of them are Veterans (2-Air Force/1-Navy) and none of them has ever had any previous criminal charges.
 They are all Christian men, five black and one white, who have attended the same church for 20+ years.
 Their families are continuing their fight to get their sentences overturned for their immediate release.

 IRP Solutions Corporation was a small black-owned company founded in February 2003 in Colorado Springs, Colorado by six outstanding IT executives.
 Its mission was to develop new law enforcement sharing software to aid local, state and federal agencies.
 They built their small IT Company from the ground up and focused on a product, called CILC (Case Investigate Life-Cycle).